-Table 3: Demographic Information Measure Definition Eligibility Timing of Data Collection 21.
-Child's Usual Source of Dental Care -Yes: Has a usual source of dental care -No: Does not have a usual source of dental care All enrolled children Collect at enrollment or after birth of the child (if enrolled prenatally) and annually thereafter, and when any change in status is noted 22.
-Residential Zip Code Zip code for family residence All enrolled families Collect at enrollment and when family moves 23.
+Table 3: Demographic Information Measure Definition Eligibility Timing of Data Collection 19.
+Child's Usual Source of Dental Care -Yes: Has a usual source of dental care -No: Does not have a usual source of dental care -Unknown All enrolled children Collect at enrollment or after birth of the child (if enrolled prenatally) and annually thereafter 20.
 Additional Confidential Demographics required for consenting participants Parent Full Name Parent Date of Birth Parent Address Child Full Name Child Provider One Number All enrolled children Collect at enrollment or after birth of the child (if enrolled prenatally)